Health Conditions That Affect Sleep Quality

 How can stress eat into your rest time?

-Psychologically, there could be multiple reasons - you would be thinking about work, life, and family responsibilities, things might not be going well on the financial front, or plain deadline panic.
+Psychologically, there could be multiple reasons - you might be thinking about work, life, and family responsibilities; things might not be going well on the financial front; or you might be in plain deadline panic.
 All of it can make your mind very active.

 Of course, taking care of all these issues during the daytime is good.
 But when you come to bed, you should leave all those tensions behind.

 We know it is not easy—one thing to say, totally different to implement.
-And the more you think, the more it takes you to fall asleep, affecting you for the next day and the day after.
+But the more you think, the longer it takes you to fall asleep, which can have an effect on you for the next day and the day after.

 how can stress affect your sleep